St. Pete leaders request report on Tropicana Field damage following Hurricane Milton

 Some city council members at last week’s meeting questioned if this investment in repairs is worth it if the building will only be used for a few more years.
 Some also wanted to wait to vote on the millions to start cleaning up and protecting the Trop until they got more information about the stadium’s future and the extent of the damage.
 Others said they needed to act quickly to minimize further damage.

-Gerdes and Blaise Mazzola, the city’s risk manager, added that they needed to act fast, or else it would affect the insurance claim.
+Blaise Mazzola, the city’s risk manager, was among those who believed the city needed to act fast or risk potentially affecting the insurance claim.

 RELATED: Safe and sound: Stingrays removed from Tropicana Field